SteelCompendium/data-md-dse/Bestiary/High Elf Scribe.md

   t2: 4 corruption damage
   effects:
   - name: Effect
-    effect: 'The next attack made against the target before the start of the scribe’s next turn has edge. '
+    effect: 'The next attack made against the target before the start of the scribe''s next turn has edge. '

 ```